amelie-andreas/Colony-Counter/README.md

 Colony-Counter is an ImageJ Macro designed to batch process images of bacterial colonies on agar plates.
 It leverages Labkit, a machine learning tool for segmentation and classification of microscopy images, to separate bacterial colonies from a background (most often an agar plate of some sort) so they can be counted by FIJI.
-The basic pipeline could probably be used to separate and count any collection of circular objects from a background with sufficient contrast, so do with it what you will!
+The basic process could probably be used to separate and count any collection of circular objects from a background with sufficient contrast, so do with it what you will!

 This macro draws heavily from nucleus segmentation protocols from the Harvard [Image Analysis Collaboratory](https://iac.hms.harvard.edu/), a brilliant resource for FIJI and other image analysis education.